Roberto Calderoli

 Roberto Calderoli (born 18 April 1956) is an Italian politician and a member of the Senate of the Republic.
 He was a Minister without portfolio for Legislative Simplification in the Berlusconi IV Cabinet.
 He previously served as Minister without portfolio for Reforms and Devolution in the Berlusconi II Cabinet (since 20 June 2004) and in the Berlusconi III Cabinet (until 18 February 2006, when he resigned following a controversy).
 A leading member of Lega Nord, he is regarded as representing the right wing of the political spectrum.
 He is serving as minister of Regional Affairs and Autonomies in the Meloni Cabinet since 2022.

-Calderoli is often the centre of public controversies, usually because of racist, xenophobic, or offensive public remarks.
-Responding to criticism about a controversial electoral law that he penned in 2006, Calderoli affirmed: "I wrote [the law], but honestly it is a pig-sty."
-In July 2013, Calderoli insulted Italy's first black Minister, Italo-Congolese Cécile Kyenge, saying: "Whenever I see Minister Kyenge, I cannot help but think of an orangutan."
+Calderoli is often the centre of public controversies, usually because of racist, xenophobic, or offensive public remarks.In July 2013, Calderoli insulted Italy's first black Minister, Italo-Congolese Cécile Kyenge, saying: "Whenever I see Minister Kyenge, I cannot help but think of an orangutan."

 Career

 A native of Bergamo and a dentist like many of his relatives, Calderoli started his political experience with the Lega Lombarda, a precursor of the federated Northern League, of which he was the president in 1993 and national secretary between 1995 and 2002.